cite-architecture/CitableCorpus.jl/docs/src/passages.md

 # Citable passages

 A `CitablePassage` represents a single canonically citable unit of text which you construct with a `CtsUrn` and a string value.
-We create a `CitablePassage` for the opening sentence of the Gettysburg Address in the version of John Hay, now in the Library of Congress.
+Here we create a `CitablePassage` for the opening sentence of the Gettysburg Address in the version of John Hay, now in the Library of Congress.

 ```@example passage
 using CitableCorpus
 using CitableText

-psgurn = CtsUrn("urn:cts:citedemo:gburg.hay.v2:1")
+hay_urn = CtsUrn("urn:cts:citedemo:gburg.hay.v2:1")
-txt = "Four score and seven years ago our fathers brought forth, upon this continent, a new nation, conceived in Liberty, and dedicated to the proposition that all men are created equal."
+hay_txt = "Four score and seven years ago our fathers brought forth, upon this continent, a new nation, conceived in Liberty, and dedicated to the proposition that all men are created equal."
-psg = CitablePassage(psgurn, txt)
+hay_psg = CitablePassage(hay_urn, txt)
 ```

 Use the `text` function to find the text content of a passage.

 ```@example passage
-text(psg)
+text(hay_psg)
 ```